splunk/splunk-sdk-java/README.md

       </dependencies>
       ```

-    > **Note**: You can make similar changes to use [Ivy](http://ant.apache.org/ivy/history/latest-milestone/tutorial/start.html) or [Gradle](http://www.gradle.org/) as well.
+    >**Note**: You can make similar changes to use [Ivy](http://ant.apache.org/ivy/history/latest-milestone/tutorial/start.html) or [Gradle](http://www.gradle.org/) as well.

 ### Use ant to build the SDK and documentation

-  To build the SDK, open a command prompt in the **/splunk-sdk-java** directory and enter:
+To build the SDK (all of the CLASS and JAR files), open a command prompt in the **/splunk-sdk-java** directory and enter either of these commands:

   ant

 or

   ant dist

-  This command builds all of the CLASS and JAR files.
-If you just want to build the CLASS files, enter:
+If you want to build only the CLASS files, enter:

   ant build

 To remove all build artifacts from the repository, enter:

   ant clean

 To build the documentation for the SDK, enter:

   ant javadoc

 ### Examples and unit tests